 Bad News for Asylum Seekers: The Impact of Issue Salience on Judicial Decision Making

 Immigration issues are a top concern among citizens in many European countries.
-Research shows that the salience of immigration concerns impacts voters’ political behavior, but little is known about whether it affects professional decision makers.
-This paper theorizes why we should expect asylum decision makers to be influenced by asylum salience and shows that asylum judges are.
+Research shows that the salience of immigration concerns impacts voters’ political behavior, but little is known about whether it affects professional decision makers’ behavior.
+This paper theorizes when we should expect judges to be influenced by issue salience and shows that Swiss asylum appeal judges are.
 Drawing on a dataset of all asylum appeals decided in Switzerland 2007 – 2015, I identify a substantial negative effect of issue salience on appeals’ success.
-Further analyses suggest that rather than leading to strategically chosen decision dates, asylum salience causes judges to deviate from their preferred grant rate in no-salience times and has a larger effect when newspapers cover topics that pertain to drivers of citizens’ anti-immigrant attitudes.
+Further analyses suggest that asylum salience causes judges to deviate from their preferred grant rate in no-salience times and has a larger effect when newspapers cover topics that pertain to drivers of citizens’ anti-immigrant attitudes.
 These findings indicate that issue salience can present a challenge to the consistency of judicial decisions, even when made by professional judges.